samirtahir91/github-app-operator/README.md

 - It will skip requesting a new access token if the expiry threshold is not reached/exceeded.
 - You can set override the check interval and expiry threshold using the deployment env vars:
   - `CHECK_INTERVAL` - i.e. to check every 5 mins set the value to `5`
+    - It will default to `5` if not set
   - `EXPIRY_THRESHOLD` - i.e. to reconcile a new access token if there is less than 10 mins left from expiry, set the value to `10`
+    - It will default to `15` if not set

 ## Example creating a secret to hold a GitHub App private key
 - Get your GithubApp private key and encode to base64